phimatrix/phimatrix/README.md

 ## 👩‍💻 About Me

 - 🎓 Final Year B.Tech CSE student specializing in Artificial Intelligence & Machine Learning
-- 🚀 AI/ML Intern at NRSC,ISRO Kolkata – working on applied remote sensing , data analysis and satellite images
+- 🚀 AI/ML Intern at NRSC,ISRO Kolkata – worked on applied remote sensing , data analysis and satellite images
 - 🤖 Comfortable with Linux environments and full-stack application development
 - 💻 Intrested in AI and ML
 - 💡 Passionate about building end-to-end intelligent solutions combining ML with real-world applications